Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 OpenCode connects directly to solidity-language-server over stdio.
 The AI agent receives real-time diagnostics, can query hover info for type signatures and NatSpec docs, jump to definitions, find references, and trace call hierarchies — all through standard LSP methods.

-Without LSP (Claude Code, Codex)
+Without LSP (Codex)

 • Shell commands (forge build, forge test) to get compiler diagnostics